Aurélie Marie-Lisette Talate

-Aurélie Marie-Lisette Talate, also known as Lisette Talate or Aurelie Talate in her community (19 March 1941 – 4 January 2012) was a Chagossian activist and emblematic figure of the Chagossian struggle to regain their islands; which they were forcibly exiled from by the occupying US military with permission from the UK in order to establish the Diego Garcia military base.
-Despite strong desire from the community to return to their land, the US and UK governments have patently refused to allow right of return.
+Aurélie Marie-Lisette Talate, also known as Lisette Talate or Aurelie Talate in her community (19 March 1941 – 4 January 2012) was a Chagossian activist and emblematic figure of the Chagossian struggle to regain their islands; which they were forcibly exiled from by the UK in order to establish the Diego Garcia military base.

 Biography

 Born on Diego Garcia, Lisette Talate was married when she was around sixteen or seventeen years old, and had six children who were all born on Diego Garcia, four of whom survived her.
 At the time of her death, she had thirteen grandchildren and seven great-grandchildren.
 Her parents, grandparents and her great-grandmother were all born on the Chagos Archipelago.
-Lisette's daughter Eileen has followed in her activist footsteps.
-Lisette is often described as a small, frail woman, who often appeared timid and did not know how to read or write, yet whose character was that of a "Woman of Fire."
+Lisette was often described as a small, frail woman, who often appeared timid and did not know how to read or write, yet whose character was that of a "Woman of Fire."

 In her memoirs recorded by journalist John Pilger and the newspaper ‘Le Mauricien’ (The Mauritian), she recounts the circumstances which led to her forced exile.
 She explains that the inhabitants of the Chagos archipelago were, to begin with, not greatly concerned by the presence of British and American people on Diego Garcia; but rumours began to surface of a possible war on the horizon.
 Slowly but surely, boats began to take people away from the islands, who would then never come back - and the Chagossian people began to ask questions among themselves.
 Lisette Talate then left on a boat called Perle II with her family to visit a neighbouring island, Peros Banhos, where her mother was born.
 There, she witnessed soldiers capturing pet dogs and burning them alive.
 At the same time, the shops were no longer able to replenish their supplies.

 In 1973, Lisette Talate and her family - her children, her two sisters and her mother, were finally forced onto a cargo ship called Norvder, headed towards Port-Louis, the capital of Mauritius.
 There, they had no choice but to live in a slum.

 One of the consequences of their forced expulsion was the death of two of her sons: Jollice, at the age of 8 years old, and Régis, at ten months old.
 The reason Lisette gave for their death has often been repeated by journalists and supporters of the Chagossian people to illustrate their struggle: “They died of sagren (sadness).
 Jollice saw the horror of the fate of the pet dogs.
-The doctor said that there is no cure for sadness.’
-Historian David Vine uses the concept of the Chagossian people dying of ‘sagren’ or ‘sadness’ in a tribute article.
+The doctor said that there is no cure for sadness."
+In a Huffington Post article, historian David Vine used the concept of the Chagossian people dying of ‘sagren’ or ‘sadness’ in a tribute article.